 REVIEWS summarize and critique a book (generally nonfiction), movie, or musical work.
 The content of the work does not have to be specifically religious.
 Reviews should provide a brief summary of content and critique.
 Length is 315 words.

 Submissions of original unpublished POETRY are welcome.
-Poems do not have to be religious and there are no restrictions on subject matter or form.
+Poems do not have to be religious and there are no restrictions on subject matter or form, though we will not consider any work that contains hate speech, and prefer poems that are between 10 and 30 lines.
 We are looking for high quality, powerful poems that will evoke a strong response from readers.
-Please send no more than 3 poems at a time for consideration.
+Please send no fewer than 3 and no more than 6 poems, in a Word document, for consideration.

 U.S. Catholic does NOT accept submissions to the following departments and columns: